 You will be required to accept the (End User License) agreement.
 Click on the License Information section.

 Accept the license agreement and press (Done).

 Now to finish the installation and configuration, press (Finish Configuration).

-Next, you can finally see the login GUI screen, which will be displayed straight after finishing the configuration.
+Next, you can finally see the login GUI screen displayed straight after finishing the configuration.
 Click on the login user icon and enter the password information that you set up during the installation.

 Congratulations, you have successfully installed Rocky Linux 8.4 Green Obsidian.

 Comments and Conclusion

 As discussed at the start of this guide, the Rocky Linux 8.4 is the same as CentOS 8 and almost identical to similar distributions such as Fedora, given the nature it’s based on Rhel.
 Rocky Linux is a solid newcomer with its first stable release of enterprise-level distribution such as CentOS was with no cost.

 Overall, time will always tell if something changes.
 No one thought what happened to CentOS would, but it occurred.
 Still, then again, no distribution can safely say they will never change.
 Still, given the demise of CentOS, if Rocky Linux falls over, other similar distributions have popped up, such as Alma Linux, so rest assured options will always be available.